So you wanna learn how to learn faster…

 In The Willpower Instinct, Stanford Psychologist Kelly McGonigal says that we deplete these reserves in two ways:

-- Naturally, when we get hungry.
+- Naturally, when we get hungry or sleep-deprived.

 This preference to short-term rewards is what economists call hyperbolic discounting.

 When our willpower depletes, we then experience what’s called ego depletion, or simply, a state of high impulsiveness—the opposite of having high self-control.

 The only way to restore our willpower, according to a study by Matthew Galliot, is to have stable levels of Blood Glucose.

 Perhaps this is why many people believe eating sugar (more on this later) increases their mental performance—it restores impaired performance due to lost willpower.

 To have a steady source of glucose, try eating slow-release carbs.
 Check out this article to learn more: Slow-release carbs list.